-The Church in the developing world
+The Church around the world

 On any given day in communities all over the 25 countries where Compassion works, you will find our local church partners each welcoming hundreds of children through their doors as part of Compassion’s holistic child development program.
 Beyond that, you will find these churches going the extra mile to minister to children’s family members and tangibly care for their surrounding community.

 Local churches have something that Compassion wouldn’t on its own: credibility amongst the local community, as well as a knowledge and understanding of that community.
 No matter how many charities come and go, the Church is always there, filled with local people who are committed to serving their neighbours.

 We see the amazing effects of church partnership every day.
 Parents of Compassion children come to Christ because of the difference the local church is making in their children’s lives.
 Some of our church partners have been recognized by community organizations for the care they show to the larger community.

 We see our local church partners become beacons of Christ’s hope and healing in communities around the world.
 We get to witness the Church be the Church.

 But our passion for the Church isn’t limited to other countries.
 Compassion loves to see the Canadian Church equipped and empowered to respond to poverty, too.

 Many local churches in Canada are growing as beacons of Christ’s hope to their local communities.
 Saanich Baptist Church (SBC) in Saanich, British Columbia, is passionate about compassion and justice.